-The Meanings of Life Project:
+The Meanings of Life Project: The New Biology

-Director, Samuel Loncar, Ph.D.
+Director: Samuel Loncar, Ph.D

 How Life Works by Philip Ball “is a must-read user’s guide for biologists and non-biologists alike… It’s time to stop pretending that, give or take a few bits and pieces, we know how life works.
 Instead, we must let our ideas evolve as more discoveries are made in the coming decades.”